NAHLN/terminal-sync-vscode/lessons/02-files-directories.md

 just as it's possible to pile hundreds of printed papers on our desk, but it's a self-defeating strategy.

-Now that we know the `shell-lesson-data` directory is located in our Desktop directory, we can do two things.
+Now that we know the `shell-lesson-data` directory is located in our **Codespace Starting Directory**, we can do two things.

 First, using the same strategy as before, we can look at its contents by passing